augustin/phoenix/docs/Complete-Syntax-and-Function-Reference.md

 ---------------------------------------
 ### `string`
  - `length: integer`
-   - Returns the length of the string.
+   - Contains the length of the string.

 ### `list`
  - `length: integer`
-   - Returns the number of items in the list.
+   - Contains the number of items in the list.

 Superglobals
 ---------------------------------------